-MU MSW Program affiliated agencies are responsible for following all applicable laws, including labor laws.
-The position of the MU MSW program is that a student intern is not an employee unless different arrangements are made with the agency, the student, and the MU MSW program outside of this affiliation agreement which clarifies responsibilities of all parties.
+MU Department of Social Work affiliated agencies are responsible for following all applicable laws, including labor laws.
+The position of the MU Department of Social Work programs is that a student intern is not an employee unless different arrangements are made with the agency, the student, and the MU Department of Social Work programs outside of this affiliation agreement which clarifies responsibilities of all parties.
 How an intern is paid or categorized should not be determinative of whether an employment relationship exists.
 Programs are also responsible for managing this aspect of the internship.
 Paying interns/trainees as independent consultants or temporary employees and related actions (e.g. filing W-2's or 1099 tax forms for them), should not by itself establish an employment relationship.